sguox002/leetcode/leetcode-all.md

 expression tree: leaf are values a-z, operation + only. just connect the leaf nodes and sort to check if two are equal.
 ->>

-<<-1660	Correct a Binary Tree    83.2%	Medium
-a node's right point to a node in its right on the same level
-approach: dfs with hashmap.
-level: 3
-->>
 <<-235.
 Lowest Common Ancestor of a Binary Search Tree
 use the BST property and determine which branch to go.
 ->>